tekiplanet/tekiplanet-app-upgrade/converting-rewards.md

 ### What Needs to Be Implemented
 - When a user starts a task, the UI should display:
   - For referral tasks: a unique referral link to copy/share.
+(Backend endpoint implemented)
   - For share product/service tasks: a unique share link (with tracking) for the product/service.
   - For course completion tasks: a direct link to the course the user must complete.
   - For purchase referral tasks: a referral link and instructions.
   - For any other task: clear, actionable instructions and any relevant links.
 - The backend should:
   - Generate and return unique links for each user/task.
+(Referral registration done)
   - Track usage of these links (clicks, registrations, purchases, etc.).
   - Track course progress/completion.
 - The API should:
   - Provide endpoints to get actionable instructions/links for a user’s task.
+(Referral registration done)
   - Provide endpoints/events to track completion.

 **This is the next milestone for the project.**

 We will implement this one task type at a time, starting with the most common or critical type.

+## Next Step

+- Implement frontend logic to fetch and display referral link with copy feature for referral tasks.
+- Update Rewards & Tasks page to show actionable instructions for referral tasks.

 ## Recommended Task Types and Reward Types to Add